I was sitting in the waiting room of SmarTravel International Health Services yesterday during my lunch break when a bit of trepidation came over me.

 Ultimately, to fill in the blanks on my yellow International Certificate of Vaccination card, she suggested the following:

-- Yellow Fever @ $98 – good for 10 years (required in some countries on my list, specifically Tanzania, Brazil, Peru, Columbia and Panama)
+- Yellow Fever @ $98 – good for 10 years (required in some countries on my list, specifically Tanzania, Brazil, Peru, Colombia, and Panama)

 - Japanese Encephalitis (x3) @ $148 per dose – good for 2-3 years